 U.S. citizens and legal residents who hold a high school diploma or GED may apply for federal aid by filing the Free Application for Federal Student Aid with the federal processing center as soon as possible after Oct.
 1 each year.
 This can be done online at fafsa.gov.
 The SCAD FAFSA code is 015022.

 SCAD processes federal aid throughout the year on a first-completed, first-awarded basis.
 Early application is encouraged and allows more time for students to explore all financial aid options.

-After the FAFSA is processed, the government generates a multi-page Student Aid Report for each applicant.
+After the FAFSA is processed, the government generates a multipage Student Aid Report for each applicant.
 After SCAD has received an electronic version of the Student Aid Report from the government and the applicant is officially admitted to SCAD, a financial aid package is determined.
-This process generally begins in early March for fall enrollment.
+This process generally begins in late November for fall applicant students.

 SCAD accepts and enrolls new students each quarter.
 Students who intend to use financial assistance to pay tuition, room and board, should plan to complete the application for admission and the FAFSA at least 60 days prior to the intended entry date.
 Otherwise, the student should plan to pay first-quarter expenses out of personal funds.

 Students should review each specific aid program for details.
-Further information about federal aid can be found online.
+Further information about federal aid can be found online at studentaid.ed.gov.